mathiasbynens/luamin/README.md

 ## Unit tests & code coverage

-After cloning this repository, run `npm install --dev` to install the dependencies needed for luamin development and testing.
+After cloning this repository, run `npm install` to install the dependencies needed for luamin development and testing.
 You may want to install Istanbul _globally_ using `npm install istanbul -g`.

 Once that’s done, you can run the unit tests in Node using `npm test` or `node tests/tests.js`.
 To run the tests in Rhino, Ringo, Narwhal, and web browsers as well, use `grunt test`.